 Connect to Loved Ones

 This is not about attending the obligatory weddings or family reunions.
 Spend time with important people.
 Actual face-to-face, in person time.
 Leave the smartphone at home or in a pocket.
 No social media, simply get social.
-Have coffee, share a potluck meal, go for a hike, gather with people you love and who love you.
+Have coffee, share a potluck meal, go for a hike, read preschool books about summer with the small children, gather with people you love and who love you.
 Soak up the inspiration and joy that comes from time with special people.